 IRS Tax Extension: Filing Federal Form 4868 Tax Return Extension

-April 15th has long been known as tax day in the United States.
-Just because the day never changes does not mean that the circumstances for taxpayers do not change.
+April 15th is generally tax day in the United States unless it falls on a holiday or weekend.
 Many taxpayers may find themselves needing more time to file their tax return when April 15th rolls around.

 When it comes to dealing with taxes and the IRS is to avoid waiting until the last possible minute to request an extension.
-Filing an extension provides you with an automatic 6 month postponement to file your return until October 15th and it is not an extension for payment.
+Filing an extension provides you with an automatic 6-month postponement to file your return until usually October 15th, and it is not an extension for payment.

 Steps to Take to File for an Extension on your Tax Return